andrew-taggart/workSheets/README.md

 ## Discrete Mathmatics Practice

-### TO DOAdd FrontEnd pass through Django to visualize and expand functionality
+### TO DO Add FrontEnd pass through Django to visualize and expand functionality